How to colour artificial leather and plastic - For professionals

 - Clean visibly soiled surfaces with COLOURLOCK Cleaner for Artificial Leather.
 Remove dirt in the grain with the COLOURLOCK Leather Cleaning Brush.

-- Rub all surfaces with COLOURLOCK GLD Solvent.
+- Rub all surfaces with COLOURLOCK GLD Solvent ND.
 The surface will turn dull and sticky, which is important for the colour adhesion.

 - Smooth hard plastic, which doesn`t get sticky when cleaned with GLD-Solvent, have to be primed with Plastic Primer.
 This will generate the required adhesion.
 Only spray on a thin layer and start colouring before the stickiness is gone.

 - Carefully smooth rough or cracking surfaces with the Leather Sanding Pad.
 Wipe off the dust using a moistened cloth.

 - Stick together the edges of rips with COLOURLOCK Leather Glue.
 Fill cracks and rips with COLOURLOCK Leather Filler.
 Let the filler dry and repeat the procedure where necessary.
 Important: Extremely old, brittle and weak parts should be replaced entirely.